annikaliao/annika/_posts/2022-09-18-focus-and-habits.md

 - Students in schools and colleges all over are too stressed and overwhelmed to be able to take care of themselves and do things they love
 - Statistics show that college students as a whole are commonly and increasingly feeling more and more depressed, mostly thanks to workload
 - Along with science of positive psychology, science of behavior change can help us improve and be happier as well (practice of good life)
-- We must change the culture of stress everywhere

 - **Insights from the "Psychology and the Good Life" course**